This course is only available for Master’s students in Psychology with specialisation School Psychology

 Completion of this course (or Needs-based Assessment) is necessary to start with the internship.

 The course provides general theoretical and empirical knowledge on strategies for prevention and intervention of social and emotional problems: how to detect such problems at an early stage and how to conduct early intervention programs.
+Theoretical and empirical issues will be discussed during the lectures.
+The workgroup sessions facilitate skills training – early detection and intervention – by means of demonstrations and practice exercises.
 Ethical issues regarding confidentiality, responsible caring and open and honest relationships are discussed during lectures and workgroups.
-Theoretical and empirical issues pertaining to course objectives 1 -4 will be discussed during the lectures.
-The student will write an essay for assessment.
-The workgroup sessions will address course objectives 5-7.
-They facilitate skills training – early detection and intervention – by means of demonstrations and practice exercises, on which oral feedback will be provided.
-The workgroup programme also involves practising skills on a child or adolescent in between sessions.
+The workgroup programme involves practising skills on (a group of) children or adolescents in between sessions.
 These activities have to be described and evaluated in a report.

 NB. students are expected to find a suitable child/adolescent with whom they can practice the skills.